Approaches I Use in Therapy

 Cognitive Behavioural Therapy (CBT) is a talking therapy which explores the interaction between thoughts, feelings and behaviours.

-• Setting goals or small steps for change in your thoughts or behaviours (or both)
+Setting goals or small steps to support changes in thoughts, behaviours, or both.

 • Acceptance and Commitment Therapy